brandfolder/brandfolder-sdk-python/README.md

 `brandfolder_obj.create_asset(attachments_data, section_key, **attributes)`: Creates asset in the associated Brandfolder.
 This is also available for a Collection.

-`brandfolder_obj.search([query parameters])`: Returns assets in the associated Brandfolder that match the list of search parameters provided
+`brandfolder_obj.search(query)`: Returns assets in the associated Brandfolder that match the query parameters provided.

 #### Fields on resource objects:
 `obj.id`: The id of the associated object.